Office of Elementary and Secondary Education, Department of Education.

 Emergency Repair Grants.

-An LEA is eligible to apply for and receive an emergency grant under this priority if it—
+An LEA is eligible to be considered for an emergency grant under this priority if it—

 (a) Is eligible to receive formula construction funds for the fiscal year under section 7007(a) of the Act (20 U.S.C.
 7707(a));